Ultrafast control of spin-orbital separation probed with time-resolved RIXS: Supplemental Material for: 'Ultrafast control of spin-orbital separation probed with time-resolved RIXS'

 \section{Supplemental Material for: 'Ultrafast control of spin-orbital separation probed with time-resolved RIXS'}

-The Supplemental Material is structured as follows: In \secu{App:A}, we discuss the derivation of the $t-J$ model (see \equ{eq:H_t-J} in the main text) and its generalization to the driven case in the quasi-static and Floquet limits.
-In \secu{App:B}, we provide details about the derivation of the time-resolved RIXS intensity (\equ{eq:spectral_function} in the main text).
+The Supplemental Material is structured as follows: In \secu{App:A}, we discuss the derivation of the $t-J$ model (see Eq.~(1) in the main text) and its generalization to the driven case in the quasi-static and Floquet limits.
+In \secu{App:B}, we provide details about the derivation of the time-resolved RIXS intensity (Eq.~(4) in the main text) and compare it to ARPES.